-- If you smell smoke or detect a fire, activate the nearest alarm, if possible, and call 911 from a safe location. - Evacuate as soon as you hear the alarm. - Before opening any door, use the back of your hand to test its temperature.
+- If you smell smoke or detect a fire, activate the nearest alarm, if possible, and call 911 from a safe location. - Evacuate as soon as you hear the alarm. - Before opening any door, use the back of your hand to test the door's temperature.
 Also check the doorknob's temperature.
 If either is hot, leave the door closed, stuff towels or clothes in the cracks, and open a window.
 Look for another exit. - If the door isn't hot, open it slowly and be prepared to close it quickly if necessary. - In a smoke-filled area, keep low to the floor to avoid inhaling smoke. - If you see or smell smoke in a hall or stairway, use another exit. - Close doors as you leave. - Exit the building cautiously.
-Carry a towel or blanket to protect yourself from flames or smoke. - If the exit is blocked, return to your room, close the door, open a window, and call for help. - If there is a fire, don't use any elevators. - Report to your emergency muster point and check in with your resident advisor or Student Life representative.
-Report anyone who might be missing. - A Public Safety officer will direct you to another safe location in order to find shelter in inclement weather. - Do not reenter the building until College public safety or administrative staff or the Fire Department personnel has indicated that it is safe to reenter.
+Carry a towel or blanket to protect yourself from flames or smoke. - If the exit is blocked, return to your room, close the door, open a window, and call for help. - If there is a fire, don't use any elevators. - Report to your emergency assembly point and check in with the Emergency Management Team (EMT) member there or the Resident Advisor at Munras Housing.
+Report anyone who might be missing. - A security officer will direct you to another safe location in order to find shelter in inclement weather. - Do not reenter the building until security or administrative staff or the Fire Department personnel has indicated that it is safe to reenter.